Malcolm-Shepherd/CSCD378-MMMAC-DADDIES/README.md

      and import `bootstrap_database.sql` to set up the initial site database.

 ## Documents
+Final Documentation found here in root directory or on the Google Doc link below.
 ## PDF alternatives can be found in the Documents folder

 ### Site Research